 The first U.S. medical facility dedicated to the treatment of eyes, Wills Eye Hospital was created through an endowment by Quaker merchant James Wills, established in 1832.
 The world-renowned institute was instrumental in establishing opthalmology as its own branch of medicine in the United States, created the first residency program in the country, and pioneered many techniques for the prevention and treatment of eye disease.

-Portrait of Dr. Samuel D. Gross (The Gross Clinic) at the Pennsylvania Academy of the Fine Arts
+Portrait of Dr. Samuel D. Gross (The Gross Clinic) at the Philadelphia Museum of Art

 Thomas Eakins was one of the finest realist painters of his time and master of the art of the human figure.
 A lifelong Philadelphia resident, he painted portraits and scenes of sporting and medical events including “Portrait of Dr. Samuel D. Gross (The Gross Clinic)” in 1875.
 The subject is the world-famous surgeon and teacher in Jefferson Medical College’s surgical amphitheater leading a clinic of five doctors operating on a patient.
-The depiction was shocking and frightening to those who saw it for the first time but is now recognized as one of the greatest American paintings, on view in the Pennsylvania Academy of the Fine Arts’ Historic Landmark Building.
+The depiction was shocking and frightening to those who saw it for the first time but is now recognized as one of the greatest American paintings, on view at the Philadelphia Museum of Art.